comatory/ooh-directory-bot/README.md

 The frequency of posting depends on how often you run the binary, use scheduler such as `cron` to set it up.

+Logs are streamed to `stdout` so you can pipe them to a file if you want to.

 ## Build

 Run `make build` to obtain binaries for Windows/Linux/macOS.
 They will be in `outputs/` directory.